-Pour into a 10 cup / 2.5 litre / 2.5 quart baking dish.
-If you have heaps of sultanas on the surface, poke them in a bit (Note 3).
+Transfer to baking dish: Pour into a baking dish (10 cup / 2.5 litre / 2.5 quart).
+If you have lots of sultanas on the surface, poke them below the surface (Note 3).

-Drizzle over 2 tbsp melted butter, then bake for 20 - 25 minutes or until golden on top and the inside is set but still slightly wobbly.
+Drizzle then bake: Drizzle over melted butter, then bake for 25 - 30 minutes or until golden on top and the inside is set but still slightly wobbly (poke to check).

 Brush with remaining 1 1/2 tbsp melted butter (optional), then dust with icing sugar.

-Serve immediately, with toppings of choice!
+Serve - rest for a few ninutes, then serve immediately, with toppings of choice!
 My favourites are ice cream, custard and cream.